-Based on this PEA, over the first two years of production, Enchi will produce an average of 74,850 ounces of gold per year at a head grade of 1.24 g/t gold, with average cash costs of US\$541 per ounce including royalties and refining charges.
-Over a project mine life of 8.7 years, the current deposit would produce an average of 61,749 ounces of gold per year at an average cash cost of US\$802 per ounce including royalties and refining charges.
-The Study shows a Pre-Tax Internal Rate of Return of 34% (25% After-Tax) and a Payback Period of 2.8 years (3.4 years After-Tax).
+Based on this PEA, over the first two years of production, it is estimated that Enchi will produce an average of 74,850 ounces of gold per year at a head grade of 1.24 g/t gold, with average cash costs of US\$541 per ounce including royalties and refining charges.
+Over a project mine life of 8.7 years, it is estimated that the current deposit would produce an average of 61,749 ounces of gold per year at an average cash cost of US\$802 per ounce including royalties and refining charges.
+The Study shows an estimated Pre-Tax Internal Rate of Return of 34% (25% After-Tax) and a Payback Period of 2.8 years (3.4 years After-Tax).